DanielRamos99/Photo-Editing/README.md

 ## How does it work?

 When executing the program, a button will appear on the left side with the option to open an image, where the user will select an image to be modified.
 Depending on the size of the image, it will receive an adjustment to be able to view it optimally on the label, preserving its pixel ratio (this taking into account the most common pixel ratios.
 If the image does not have any of the ratios previously described, an adjustment will be made with a default size).
 Once the image is displayed on the screen, the user will be able to select the region of interest of the image that she/he wishes to modify by means of the action of the mouse, thus creating an image cut from the original.Being in this label, the user will be able to select by means of other radio buttons if he/she wishes to make a color change in the image of interest (gray, HSV, etc.).
 Once this process is finished, the user must set the size in which the image will be saved by means of text elements (one for the length and one for the width).
 Once the size is selected, clicking on the save image button will save the edited image on the computer.
-Finally, three text elements will appear (destinatary, subject, body) where the data of the person who wants to send the image by email will be placed if desired.
+Finally, three text elements will appear (reciever, subject, body) where the data of the person who wants to send the image by email will be placed if desired.
 Each instruction carried out will be reflected in a text box at the bottom of the interface, so that the user knows if what he/she is doing is really being carried out (For example, notify when saving the image or sending the mail).

 ## Requirements of Software and OS